Frequently Asked Questions – 12 Hour Traffic School in Florida

 - Earn an insurance discount

 Yes!
-The Florida 12-Hour Traffic School is state-approved by the state of Florida to meet all requirements for ticket dismissal, court-ordered traffic school, and license reinstatement.
+The Florida 12-Hour Traffic School is state-authorized to meet all requirements for ticket dismissal, court-ordered traffic school, and license reinstatement.

 We offer 3 courses to meet the needs of every driver: